daveho/Gervill4Beads/README.md

 software synthesizer with the [Beads](http://www.beadsproject.net) library, such that a Gervill `SoftSynthesizer` can be added to a Beads network as an output-only UGen.

+Gervill is built into the Java 7 and Java 8 standard library, and Gervill4Beads will use the built-in version.
+So, Gervill4Beads requires at least Java 7, and the only dependency is Beads.
+Note that the classes and interfaces needed to read audio data from Gervill aren't made public in Java 7/8, and Gervill4Beads uses reflection to work around this limitation.
+This is fairly dodgy, and could easily stop working in a future Java release.

 ## Midi events

 Gervill generates audio in response to midi events.
 A class called